Q: How much does it cost? How much money do I need to bring?

-A: Honor Flight Columbus is funded by donations from grateful Americans, civic, fraternal and social clubs, schools, and businesses in Central Ohio who recognize the great accomplishments and sacrifices of veterans and want them to see their memorial before it's too late.
-Students from many schools have held fundraisers and are significant contributors money and volunteers.
+A: Honor Flight Columbus is funded by donations from grateful Americans, civic, fraternal, and social clubs, schools, foundations, and businesses in Central Ohio who recognize the great accomplishments and sacrifices of Veterans and want them to see their memorial before it's too late.
+Students from schools all over central Ohio have held fundraisers, are significant contributors and volunteers.

 Q: Can I make a donation to Honor Flight?

 Q: How do you decide which veterans get to go?

-It is our goal to transition veterans of wars by the sequence of the conflicts as long as donations from the public continue.
+It is our goal to transition veterans of wars by the sequence of the conflicts as long as there is public support.

 Q: Are terminally ill veterans given any special priority?

 Q: Can my wife (husband) go with me?

 Q: I am the widow of a World War II veteran.
 Can I go?

-A: We simply do not have the resources, funding, or seating available to transport all the World War II veterans who are presently on our waiting list.
-Adding spouses and widows simply isn't an option for our program at this time.
+A: We do not have the resources, funding, or seating available to transport all the Veterans who are presently on our waiting list.
+Adding spouses and widows simply isn't an option for our program.

 Q: Can my son, daughter, grandson, or other family member go as a guardian?

 A: Each of our guardians has had special training and many of them have taken several trips.
 We do this to help ensure the safety of our veterans.
-Each guardian has multiple duties.
-Most importantly, guardians look after the needs and safety of his or her veteran(s) and completes assigned duties to see that the flight and tour bus activities are performed safely and in a timely manner.
+Most importantly, guardians look after the needs and safety of his or her Veteran(s) and completes assigned duties and tasks to see that the flight and tour bus activities are performed in a safe and in a timely manner.

 Who will or will not serve as a guardian, and how many guardians will be needed, is the sole responsibility of the Honor Flight Columbus Guardian Coordinator.
 That decision is based upon many factors, such as: